 Joe Anderson is the president of the St. Mary’s River Watershed Association.
-He holds a Bachelor of Arts in Cultural Anthropology from Tufts University, and is a program manager for CSC in Lexington Park, Maryland.
-Joe came to St. Mary’s County from Connecticut in 1974 as a Vista volunteer, and has devoted much of the last 30 years to community service.
+He holds a Bachelor of Arts in Cultural Anthropology from Tufts University, and is a prep cook for Ruddy Duck Seafood and Alehouse.
+Joe came to St. Mary’s County from Connecticut in 1974 as a Vista volunteer, and has devoted much of the last 40 years to community service.
 He served as a St. Mary’s County Commissioner (1998-2002) and is a past member of the St. Mary’s County Planning Commission.
+Joe currently serves on the Greenwell Foundation and the Southern Maryland Higher Education boards.

 Captain Will Gates holds the title of “Maritime Curator” at the Historic St. Mary’s City Museum, but is better known for his main responsibility as the Master (skipper) of the replica ship Maryland Dove.
 He has served in this capacity since 1989, having previously worked on the Mayflower replica in Plymouth, Massachusetts, and for several years in the educational windjammer trade.
 He apprenticed as a rigger at Mystic Seaport, and was later schooled in archaeology, but soon discovered that, as the bumper sticker says, “I’d rather be Sailing!”

 John Giusti received a Masters in International Studies from American University.
-He is a certified financial planner and career transition counselor.
+Currently retired, he was a certified financial planner and former career transition counselor.
 John is a frequent cast member at Three Notch Theater where he has portrayed a variety of characters.
 Excelling in comedy, John's portrayal of Galileo in "Babu's Burgers," (by Keith William) provided the right balance of authenticity and imagination in a geographical and time displaced farce with characters Benjamin Franklin, Hitler, Genghis Khan, and Jesus.
-When not on stage, John can be found tending his oysters under his pier or hiking the local trails.
+When not on stage, John can be found tending his oysters under his pier, playing tenis, or hiking the local trails.

 David Lewis and his wife, Marcia Greenberg, live on St. Inigoes Creek where they purchased their home in 2003.
 Dave has lived on or near the water for nearly all his life.
 He grew up on the shores of Clear Lake in California, was on the crew as an undergraduate in college, lived in a fishing village as a Peace Corps Volunteer in the Philippines, sailed on Cayuga Lake while working in upstate New York, and is now retired on the water in St. Mary's City.
 Aside from his personal interest in the stewardship of water resources, Dave brings to the Board two professional types of experience: regional development management and organization development.
 As a faculty member at Cornell University (35+ years) he specialized in regional planning and the management of development programs.
 His administrative roles within the university provided "institutional battlefield experience" in organization development and management.
 Dave earned his B.S. and M.S. degrees in engineering at Stanford, and his PhD in regional planning at Cornell.

-Bob Paul is a Professor of Biology and has been at St. Mary’s College of Maryland since 1977.
+Bob Paul is a retired Professor of Biology and has been at St. Mary’s College of Maryland since 1977.
 He received a Phd in Zoology at Virginia Polytechnic Institute.
 His specialty includes aquatic ecology and the application of Geographical Information System (GIS) technology to land use policy and ecological concerns.
 From 1999 to 2009, Bob co-directed the St. Mary’s River Project, a long-term, federally-funded water quality monitoring study of the St. Mary’s River and its watershed.
-He serves on the Board of Directors for the Alliance for the Chesapeake Bay.
+He serves on the Board of Directors for the Alliance for the Chesapeake Bay, and is currently chair of that board.

 Patricia "Tricia" Samford received a Phd in Anthropology from the University of North Carolina-Chapel Hill, majoring in historical archaeology.
 She is currently the Director of the Maryland Archaeological Conservation Laboratory at Jefferson Patterson Park and Museum in St. Leonard, Maryland.
 Her research has dealt with the archaeology of free and enslaved African Americans in the American South and in cultural resource management.
 She enjoys gardening, kayaking on the St. Mary’s River and reading.

-John Spinicchia received a Bachelor of Science degree from St. Mary's College of Maryland and is currently working on his masters degree.
+John Spinicchia received a Bachelor of Science degree from St. Mary's College of Maryland and a Masters at American Military University.
 He teaches Natural Resources Management classes at the James A. Forrest Career and Technology Center for St. Mary's County Public Schools.
-When John is not teaching or with his family, Jeannie and the twins Rebecca and Nico, he is probably communing with nature—banding Saw whet owls, counting toads and frogs, or just watching the beauty of nature.
+When John is not teaching or with his family, Jeannie and the twins Rebecca and Nico, he is probably communing with nature in some way —possibly counting toads and frogs, surveying stands of trees, or just watching the beauty of nature.

 Elaine Szymkowiak received a Bachelor of Science in Biology from St. Mary's College of Maryland.
 Since 1981, she has served as Biology Laboratory Coordinator and instructor in scanning electron microscopy at the College.
 She is the advisor to the student club, Student Environmental Action Coalition (SEAC).
 Elaine has an avid interest in conservation issues and a life long love of nature.
 She enjoys spending free time on outdoor activities including hiking, nature study, sailing, skiing and gardening.

 Chandler Wyatt serves on our board as the student representative for St. Mary's College of Maryland.
 Chandler interned for us in the summers of 2015 and 2016—the first year as a STEM volunteer.
-He is majoring in environmental studies and biology.
+He is majoring in environmental studies and biology and currently serves as a resident advisor.
 Chandler brings to our board his energy and passion for saving our planet from human neglect and carelessness.

 Bob Lewis received a Bachelor of Arts in Secondary Education and Music Composition from the State University of New York, and certificates in arts administration, personnel management, Web marketing, and communications technology.
 He graduated from the Institute for Conservation Leadership, Executive Director Leadership Program (2008).
 He holds a certificate of completion from Leadership Southern Maryland (class of 2014).
 He is a founder and graduate of the Chesapeake Institure for Grassroots Organizing (2012-2014).
 In 2013, Bob founded the Future Bay Leaders, a program to mentor high school and college students through hands-on learning, leadership training, and work skills development.
 Bob serves on the steering committee for the St. Mary's County Watershed Steward's Academy and is a graduate of the 2016-17 inaugural class.